Level 1 Diploma

 You will need to produce some work independently and some as part of a group.

-Students who successfully achieve a Pass can progress to the BTEC Level 2 Diploma Animal Care at South Downs College, or apply to other Level 2 courses subject to references and interviews.
+Students who successfully achieve a pass can progress to the BTEC Level 2 Diploma Animal Care at South Downs College, or apply to other Level 2 courses subject to references and interviews or an apprenticeship.